Skip to content

 It is even worse

 Update following audience question.
 Wilmar de Visser, double bass player with the Radio Philharmonic Orchestra, thought he had seen other figures at OCW, but when we checked, those figures turned out to be even worse than we already suspected here.
-Since this is a breakdown on the classical and opera genre, here's the answer: "I checked, but you're throwing up your own glasses.
+Since it involves a breakdown across the classical and opera genre, here's the answer: "I checked, but you're throwing up your own glasses.
 The average number of visitors to opera and orchestras together (because you don't break down 2012) fell alarmingly in the Netherlands between 2011 and 2012.
 Namely from repectively 982 in 2011 to 729 in 2012.
 That's a drop of almost 25%."

 More museum visits due to museum annual pass.
 So money should probably be added.